 • excessive chin projection

-• disproportionate lower faces
+• disproportionate heavt/boxy lower faces

+They are just another tool to consider in an implant design.
 Successful custom jawline implants follow balanced facial geometry rather than maximum augmentation.

 In practice: